elf4j/elf4j-api/README.md

 - Log Level

-If the API user gets a `Logger` instance via a `Logger#instance(...)` method, the default log level of such instance is decided by the Service Provider implementation.
-If the API user gets a `Logger` instance via a `Logger#at[Level]()` method, then the Service Provider should supply such instance with the requested level.
+If the API user gets a `Logger` instance via a `Logger#instance(...)` method call, the default log level of such instance is decided by the Service Provider implementation.
+If the API user gets a `Logger` instance via a `Logger#at[Level]()` method call, then the Service Provider should supply such instance with the requested level.

 - `Supplier` Functional Arguments

 An `Object`-type argument passed to any of the `Logger#log(...)` methods must be treated specially if the actual type at runtime is `java.util.function.Supplier`.
-That is, the result of `Supplier#get()`, instead of the `Supplier` function itself, should be used to compute the final log message.
+That is, the result of `Supplier#get()`, instead of the `Supplier` function itself, should be used when computing the final log message.

-This special handling of `Supplier` arguments is by convention, and not syntactically enforced by the API or SPI.
+This special handling of `Supplier`-type arguments is by convention, and not syntactically enforced by the API or SPI.
 This allows for the API user to mix up `Supplier` and other `Object` types of arguments within the same call of `Logger#log(...)`, and get sensible outcome for the final log message:

 ```jshelllanguage